 Two additional yellow card findings are worth noting here.
 First, there appear to be different playing or refereeing styles across European country leagues.
-In particular, the specification in Table 2, column 2 indicates that, relative to the English league, there are many more yellow cards in the French League (0.264, z-score 4.43), the German league (0.318, z-score 6.71), the Italian league (estimate 0.353, z-score 6.51), and especially the Spanish League (point estimate 0.543, z-score 10.88; not shown).
-Second, the same specification reveals that, ceteris paribus, better-paid players are more likely to receive yellow cards.
-This is possibly the consequence of high-profile players being targeted for more violent fouls by the opposition and thus provoked into retaliation: fouls suffered is strongly positively correlated with the transfer fee (not shown).
-In contrast, there are few substantive differences in the proclivity to receive yellow cards across players' home region (Africa versus Latin America, etc.), conditional on the other individual and league controls.
+In particular, the results reported in columns 1-3 indicate that, relative to the English league, there are many more yellow cards in the French League), the German league, the Italian league, and especially the Spanish League.
+More importantly, the civil war effect subsists even when different playing or refereeing styles across the leagues are taken into account.
+Second, the findings reveal that, ceteris paribus, better-paid players are more likely to receive yellow cards.
+This is possibly the consequence of high-profile players being targeted for more violent fouls by the opposition and thus provoked into retaliation: fouls suffered is strongly positively correlated with the transfer fee (not shown).19 In contrast, there are few substantive differences in the proclivity to receive